Annual Report 2006-07

 • The model has created enough encouragement in the village and adjoining villages.

 • Discussions with another college for a similar project have been initiated.

 • Planning to spread the model in all institutions coming up in outskirts of Bhopal so that the school dropouts in the adjoining rural areas are brought back to mainstream education.

 Livelihood being an important component of Social Security is one of the main focus areas of OASiS.
 However keeping in view various parameters, OASiS is trying out various small livelihood models among the slums in urban Bhopal.

 • Designed new eco carry bags from newspapers to replace the non-degradable polythene carry bags below 20 microns.

-• Trained 100 women in urban slums on manufacturing.
-Designed supply chain mechanism.
+• Trained 100 women in urban slums on manufacturing the paper bags.

 • Exploring financial support from business houses and administrative support from district administration to make this possible and replace non-degradable polythene with paper bags.

 • Model appreciated by all including Govt. functionaries, but waiting for a ban on non-recyclable Polythene by the District Administration to start implementation.